Skip to main content

 It’s not that spreadsheets are bad.
 They got you here.
 They’re flexible, cheap, and you know how to use them.
 But at some point, usually somewhere between 5 and 20 employees, the cracks become impossible to ignore.

 This guide is for contractors in that uncomfortable middle ground: too big for spreadsheets, not sure what’s next, and worried about disrupting a business that’s already running at full speed.
+If you want to jump straight to comparing options, our project management software for construction roundup covers the top picks.

 The Spreadsheet Breaking Point